dweagle/komanager/README.md

 in this file limits the "junk" show results that are pulled for a library with mainly US, English language shows.
 You will get fewer "No TVDB/TMDB id" errors in Kometa when it parses this info.

-If you have an anime library or a TV show library with lots of non-English shows, it may be best to NOT use watch_region or with_original_language settings.
+If you have an anime library or a TV show or movie library with lots of non-English shows, it may be best to NOT use watch_region or with_original_language settings.

-libraries:                   # Plex library (SHOWS ONLY) names to create Kometa overlays for.
+libraries:                   # Plex library names to create Kometa overlays and collections for.
   TV Shows:                  # Change, add, or remove - Need at least one library.
     library_type: show       # Library type can be set to as 'show' or 'movie'.
     is_anime: False          # True removes TMDB with_original_language:'en' setting for use with Anime libraries or libraries with non-English shows.